Camp Nou: Transport connections

-Camp Nou is also served by several TMB bus routes, an AMB line, and four Nitbus services.
+The Camp Nou is also served by several TMB bus routes, an AMB line, and four Nitbus services.
 Apart from regular routes, there are two special lines to Mossèn Jacint Verdaguer Square and to Catalonia Square on days with matches.

 The stadium is located 13.7 km from the El Prat International Airport.
 It is connected by L9 from the airport directly to Collblanc, which is a short walk from the stadium.

+UEFA Champions League finals

 1982 FIFA World Cup

 The stadium was one of the 17 venues of the 1982 FIFA World Cup, and held the following matches: